 We are a local congregation in East Allen Township, Northampton County, that is part of God’s Missionary Church, a denomination of Wesleyan-Methodist churches in Pennsylvania, New York, Delaware, Maryland, Florida, Colorado, and Nebraska.

 We believe that:

-4. All men can be saved so as to love God with all of their heart, soul, and mind and their neighbor as themselves.
+4. Every person can be saved so as to love God with all of their heart, soul, and mind and their neighbor as themselves.
 (Matthew 22:35-40) This is Christian perfection, which is perfection in love.
 (I John 4:17-21) , As we fulfill these two greatest commandments, we fulfill all of God’s laws for us.
 (Romans 13:9-10) Also, we realize that God has called us to be holy as He is holy.
 (I Peter 1:13-16, Hebrews 12:14) This is not an option for the Christian, but a commandment that God enables us to keep, as we submit to His will.
 Many today teach that it does not matter how a Christian lives, that every person sins every day, but this belief is not Scripturally based.
 Once we understand that sin in the proper sense is rebellion or lawlessness, (I John 3:4), then we understand that those who love Christ would never live in rebellion against Him.
 We can know that we are Christians because we love God and our fellow man.
 (I John 5:1-5, I John 3:14)